meshtastic/meshtastic/docs/legal/privacy.md

 sidebar_label: Privacy
 ---

 We don't collect any personal identifying information.
+We never capture usernames, the contents of your texts, or your location data.

-If you have opted-in to analytics on the Android app (thank you - that helps us know what things we need to improve), we will receive anonymized information about user behavior.
-This includes crash reports,  which screens you used in the app etc...
-Analytics is provided by [Crashlytics](https://firebase.google.com/products/crashlytics).
+If you opt-in to analytics on the Android app (thank you - that helps us know what things we need to improve), we will receive anonymized information about user behavior.
+This includes crash reports, screens used in the app, etc...
+Analytics is provided by [Firebase Crashlytics](https://firebase.google.com/products/crashlytics).

-We never capture usernames, the contents of your texts, or your location.

 Maps provided by Mapbox require analytics to work.
 For more information about what they collect, please see the [Mapbox privacy policy](https://www.mapbox.com/legal/privacy/).